 The rise in global temperatures is a significant and ongoing challenge to our world.
-As investors for our client accounts, we believe we have an important part to play in identifying and investing in companies that will benefit from the opportunities that arise from the rapid shift to a low carbon world and identifying the risks of investing in companies unprepared to make this transition.
+As investors of our clients' money, we believe we have an important part to play in identifying and investing in companies that will benefit from the opportunities that arise from the rapid shift to a low carbon world and identifying the risks of investing in companies unprepared to make this transition.

 As long-term investors, we understand that climate risk will continue to influence company strategies well beyond the tenures of current managements and boards.
 Creating a framework to encourage and facilitate long-term reporting is vital.
 We also note that companies that can get ahead of impending climate change initiatives and work with governments to achieve their goals may benefit from first-mover advantage.